 Such conservative approaches can be supported by forms of minimally invasive pain therapy to eliminate immediate pain and disability.
 At the Gelenk Klinik, these forms of treatment are carried out on an in-patient basis.

 - Open micro-surgical decompression

-For this reason, we use a step-by-step, escalating approach at our clinic to treating spinal stenosis.
-The type and extent of the surgical intervention is always adapted to the needs of the individual patient.
+For this reason, we use our clinic's step-by-step, escalating approach to treat spinal stenosis.
+The type and extent of the surgical intervention are always adapted to the needs of the individual patient.
 The procedures are minimally invasive and involve changes that do not limit future treatment options.

-Follow-up treatment after surgery for spinal stenosis is often by necessity comprehensive and time consuming.
-However, this too, will depend on the cause and extent of the stenosis, the degree of the neurological changes involved and the particular form of surgery selected.
-It will also involve a mixture of out patient, in patient and home based elements (e.g. physical therapy).
+Follow-up treatment after surgery for spinal stenosis is often by necessity comprehensive and time-consuming.
+However, this too will depend on the cause and extent of the stenosis, the degree of the neurological changes involved and the form of surgery selected.
+It will also involve a mixture of outpatient, inpatient and home-based elements (e.g., physical therapy).
 Temporary external fixation may be required in some cases, which would need to be removed after some time.